 Excess seems to be what drives ENANTIODROMIA … In philosophy going back to pre-Socratics, and famously applied by Carl Jung’s use of the term speaking largely to dysfunction: it refers to things felt strongly enough gave rise to their opposites (adapted by Jung to refer to the unconscious acting against the wishes of the conscious mind) but amongst its various uses, the one I really like is the Herclitian sense, thinking of it as the process whereby one seeks out an opposite and tries to internalize it into a coherent whole (deeper meaning of “opposites attract”… or maybe try to return to each other ] [but perhaps this “seeking out” is more like exploring the other parts of what has always been a whole, just imperfectly known: finding the overlapping threads of which a continuum is created.
-Imagine a Möbius twist, in this cord of consciousness, this ribbon like a highway passing through all sorts of terrain: fear, desire…]
+Imagine a Möbius twist, in this cord of consciousness, this ribbon like a highway passing through all sorts of terrain: fear, loneliness, desire…]

 A commitment to one view is aggressively, even compulsively, defended and enlarged … accumulating great stores of confirmatory or corroborating information even if highly biased in its selection.
 An alternative … actually an opposite builds up in deep psychic parallel.

 “If you shut up truth and bury it under the ground, it will but grow, and gather to itself such explosive power that the day it bursts through it will blow up everything in its way.
 (As quoted in Dreyfus : His Life and Letters (1937) edited by Pierre Dreyfus, p.
 175)

 Recalls ART expressed as a spontaneous overflow of emotion (Wordsworth on poetry in the “Preface to the Lyrical Ballads”)

 As a law of nature, we could think about LOGOS and CHAOS …